matthiascy/termclr/README.md

 std::cout << termclr::blue << "Hues of blue include indigo and ultramarine." << termclr::reset;
 ```

-Noticed that, the function version will automatically add a `reset` manipulator at the end of the string but the manipulator itself doesn't, so you need to add `termclr::reset` manually to avoid that color won't affect the following texts.
+Noticed that, the function version will automatically add a `reset` manipulator at the end of the string but the manipulator itself doesn't, so you need to add `termclr::reset` manually to avoid that color will affect the following texts.

 When `cout` or `cerr` is redirected to a file or a buffer, or output stream is a file or a string, if manipulators are used(not include function version of colors), escape codes will be ignored automatically.